mkiang/paper_to_publication/README.md

 I used data from my [`publishing_timeslines`](https://github.com/mkiang/publishing_timelines) project that ended up not making into the main presentation.

+## Credit

+Thanks to Amy Inkster to feedback on improving this talk.

 # Additional resources

 ## Embrace rejection